 Brain Gym ®

 When talking about exercise in general, we should mention specific exercise programs like Brain Gym®.
-This program teaches a set of specific movements that focus on actions with the aim of balancing the hemispheres of the brain and increasing blood flow to the head, which increases learning potential.
-Also it has instructors in 35 countries around the world, and argues that the short periods of proposed coordination exercises can improve the integration of the left and right.
+Brain Gym® teaches a set of specific movements that focus on actions with the goal of balancing the hemispheres of the brain and increasing blood flow to the head, which increases learning potential.
+Brain Gym® has instructors in 35 countries around the world, and argues that short periods of proposed coordination exercises can improve the integration of left and right.

-This program uses simple movements to integrate the entire brain, senses and body, preparing the person to learn effectively.
-It can be used to improve a wide range of learning, attention and behavior skills.
-Educational Kinesiology and Brain Gym® are the result of many years of research on learning and brain function by a pedagogue, Dr. Paul Dennison PhD.
-It is now used in more than 100 countries and is recognized as a safe, effective, and innovative self-development and educational tool.
+Brain Gym® uses simple movements to integrate the entire brain, senses and body, preparing the person to learn effectively.
+Brain Gym® can be used to improve a wide range of learning, attention and behaviour skills.
+Educational Kinesiology and Brain Gym® are the result of many years of research on learning and brain function conducted by a pedagogue, Dr. Paul Dennison PhD.
+It is now used in more than 100 countries and is recognized as a safe, effective and innovative educational and self-development tool.

-For instance, participation in physical activities improve health throughout life.
-In consequence, students learn to work in teams, develop healthy personal habits, and set fitness goals now and throughout their lives.
-However, they must be physically active for at least 60 minutes every day.
-In conclusion, physical activity is important because it helps young people stay healthy and alert, and improve academic performance.
-Similarly, daily exercise can help students manage their stress and focus better on their lessons.
+Participation in physical activities improves lifelong health.
+Students learn to work in a team, develop healthy personal habits, and set fitness goals now and throughout their lives.
+Students must be physically active for at least 60 minutes every day.
+Physical activity is important because it helps young people stay healthy and alert, and improve academic performance.
+Similarly, exercise and daily physical activity can help students manage their stress and focus better on their lessons.

 Ratey, John J.,Hagerman, Eric.
 (2008) Spark :the revolutionary new science of exercise and the brain.
 New York: Little, Brown,

-You also might be interested in: Social Networks Analysis
+You may also be interested in: Modern learning environment